luau-lang/site/_posts/2023-11-01-luau-recap-october-2023.md

 ## Native Codegen Preview

-We are actively working on our new native code generation module that can significantly improve performance of compute-dense scripts by compiling them to X64 (Intel/AMD) or A64 (ARM) machine code and executing that natively.
+We are actively working on our new native code generation module that can significantly improve the performance of compute-dense scripts by compiling them to X64 (Intel/AMD) or A64 (ARM) machine code and executing that natively.
 We aim to support all AArch64 hardware with the current focus being Apple Silicon (M1-M3) chips, and all Intel/AMD hardware that supports AVX1 (with no planned support for earlier systems).
 When the hardware does not support native code generation, any code that would be compiled as native just falls back to the interpreted execution.

 When working with [open-source releases](https://github.com/luau-lang/luau/releases), binaries now have native code generation support compiled in by default; you need to pass `--codegen` command line flag to enable it.
 If you use Luau as a library in a third-party application, you would need to manually link `Luau.CodeGen` library and call the necessary functions to compile specific modules as needed - or keep using the interpreter if you want to!
 If you work in Roblox Studio, we have integrated native code generation preview [as a beta feature](https://devforum.roblox.com/t/luau-native-code-generation-preview-studio-beta/2572587), which currently requires manual annotation of select scripts with `--!native` comment.